JRTheStudent/Reproducable-Research/Project2/NOAA_Storm_Database_Analysis.md

 # NOAA Storm Events Database Analysis
-Monday, April 20, 2015

-## An analysis of weather events and their impact on human health and economics
+### An Analysis of Weather Events and Their Impact on Human Health and Economics in the United States

 ## Synopsis
 This document represents an analysis of the National Oceanic and Atmospheric